Skip to Content

 Alpine rock garden plants

-Alpine plants thrive in mountainous regions, which means that they like rocks and are usually drought-tolerant.
+Alpine plants thrive in mountainous regions, meaning they like rocks and are usually drought-tolerant.

-Alpine plants are hearty and can survive the cold, but they do not like to be overly wet, a condition that is relatively easy to avoid in a proper rock garden.
+Alpine plants are hearty and can survive the cold, but they do not like to be overly wet, which is relatively easy to avoid in a proper rock garden.
 Alpine plants are almost always low-growing or low-profile, so you want to make sure they can be seen over your rocks.

 Rock cress (Aubrieta Deltoidea)

-This plant is a mat-like plant, which means that it grows tight and low to the ground in a sheet or mat-like formation.
-It is not going to grow tall and luxurious and flower boldly, rather, it is tight to the ground and grows into a tight mat over time as it is allowed to grow.
+This plant is mat-like, which means it grows tight and low to the ground in a sheet or mat-like formation.
+It is not going to grow tall and luxurious and flower boldly.
+Instead, it is tight to the ground and grows into a tight mat over time as it is allowed to grow.

-It blooms into some gorgeous bright purple flowers and is considered to be a semi-evergreen plant.
-Rockcress can creep or spread and would be a great colorful ground cover for anyone that has space to fill and wants a pop of color that is going to grow well in rocky soil.
+It blooms into some gorgeous bright purple flowers and is considered a semi-evergreen plant.
+Rockcress can creep or spread and would be a great colorful ground cover for anyone who has space to fill and wants a pop of color that is going to grow well in rocky soil.

 Creeping phlox (Phlox Subulata)